stevensouza/automon/README.md

 * The JDK,
 * Any jars used by your application

-Automon is typically used to time monitor method invocations, and count exceptions.
+Automon is typically used to track method invocation time, and exception counts.
 It is very easy to set-up and you should be able to start monitoring your code within minutes.

 It is important to note that Automon is complimentary to monitoring and logging tools.
 Automon performs no monitoring on its own.
 It serves as a bridge between AspectJ (which defines 'what to monitor') and monitoring and logging tools (which define 'how to monitor').

-The following diagram shows an AspectJ pointcut that will monitor all methods (with any return type and any number of arguments) in the 'com.mycompany' package as well as its subpackages using your monitoring tool of choice.
+The following diagram shows an AspectJ pointcut that will monitor all methods (any return type, any number of arguments) in the 'com.mycompany' package as well as its subpackages (..) using your monitoring tool of choice.
 ![Automon](https://github.com/stevensouza/automon/blob/master/docs/automon_bridge.png).

-Automon can also be dynamically enabled/disabled by accessing the Automon MXBean (JMX).
+And finally, Automon can be dynamically enabled/disabled via the Automon MXBean (JMX).

 AspectJ Weaving
 -----------------------------------
 AspectJ 'weaves' Automon monitoring code into your classes.
-This can be done at runtime with the Load Time Weaver (LTW) or at build time with the Build Time Weaver (BTW).
+This can be done...

+* at runtime with the Load Time Weaver (LTW)
+* at build time with the Build Time Weaver (BTW).

 Both approaches generate the same class files.
 LTW is more flexible as it lets you use the powerful AspectJ pointcut language at runtime to specify what classes you want to monitor.

 Getting Started